+Parameter Description

-Parameter Description WEP Mode You can select the 64-bit or 128-bit to encrypt transmitted data.
-Larger WEP key length will provide higher level of security, but the throughput will be lower.
-You also can select Disable to transmit data without encryption.
+Key Length You can select the 64 or 128-bit key to encrypt transmitted data.
+Larger

+WEP key length will provide higher level of security, but the throughput

+will be lower.

-Parameter Description Key Format You may select to select ASCII Characters (alphanumeric format) or Hexadecimal Digits (in the "A-F", "a-f" and "0-9" range) to be the WEP Key.
-For example: ASCII Characters: guest Hexadecimal Digits: 12345abcde Key Length You may disable or enable the WEP function from the setting item.
-The selections in the setting item are changed based on the key format.
+Key Format You may select to select ASCII Characters (alphanumeric format) or

+Hexadecimal Digits (in the "A-F", "a-f" and "0-9" range) to be the WEP

+Key.
+For example:

+ASCII Characters: guest

+Hexadecimal Digits: 12345abcde

+Default Tx Key Select one of the four keys to encrypt your data.
+Only the key you select

+it in the "Default key" will take effect.

 Key 1 - Key 4 The WEP keys are used to encrypt data transmitted in the wireless network.
 Fill the text box by following the rules below.
 64-bit WEP: input 10-digit Hex values (in the "A-F", "a-f" and "0-9" range) or 5-digit ASCII character as the encryption keys.
 128-bit WEP: input 26-digit Hex values (in the "A-F", "a-f" and "0-9" range) or 10-digit ASCII characters as the encryption keys.
-Default Key Select one of the four keys to encrypt your data.
-Only the key you select it in the "Default key" will take effect.